-The input-output analysis focuses on how inter-sector trading influences the overall demand for labor and capital within an economy (Leontief 1966).
-By displaying all flows of goods and services within an economy, the input-output technology may describe the relationship between the property service sector and other industries, and reflect the importance of the property sector in the national economy.
-Australian Bureau of Statistics (2004) has recently released the 1998-99 input-output table.
-Combined with previous publications, five input-output tables are investigated over the 1990s: 1992-93, 1993-94, 1994-95, 1996-97, 1998-99 in this paper.
+The Australian Bureau of Statistics (ABS, 2004) has recently released the 1998-99 inputoutput table.
+It has to be mentioned that due to the complex estimation procedures and massive data sources that must be incorporated, the input-output table can not be usually compiled for each successive year, but for every few years.
+Combined with previous publications (ABS, 2001), five input-output tables are investigated over the 1990s: 1992-93, 1993-94, 1994-95, 1996-97, 1998-99 in this paper.
 The tables compiled according to the Australian input-output methodology reflected the structure of the Australian economy for the years in respect of which they were compiled.
 The paper structure first provides a review of the input-output analysis for the property sector.
-The property sector is then examined in terms of their shares in gross national product (GNP), gross national income (GNI) and GDP.
-Furthermore, the compositions and nature of linkages of the property sector including pull and push effect are analysed and tested respectively.
+The property sector is then examined in terms of their share in gross national product (GNP), gross national income (GNI) and gross domestic product.
+Furthermore, the composition and nature of linkages of the property sector including pull and push effects are analysed and tested respectively.
 Finally, a concluding comment summarises the paper.